AlexSafatli/image-utils/README.md

 # image-utils
-Various scripts to work with massive art image library.
+Various scripts to work with massive art image libraries.